Learn-TypeScript/understanding-typescript/README.md

             })
             ```
         - `unknown` It's a bit more restrictive then `any`. eg you cannot assign an unknown value to a varible of string type.
 But you can with `any`.
-        - `never` eg If a function doesn't return anything and also throws an error... then this function doesn't return anything eg cb: (num: number) => never
+        - `never` If a function doesn't return anything and also throws an error... then this function doesn't return anything eg cb: (num: number) => never
 3. **The TypeScript Compiler (and its Configuration)**
     - run `tsc app.ts -w` to enter watch mode.
 You can quite with `ctrl + C`.
 With watch mode you don't have to run `tsc fileName.ts` all the time.
 It runs automatically with saving the file.
     - run `tsc --init` to tell TS that all the files here are one project.
 It will create the  `tsconfig.json` file ...